Tennessee: Education

 Education in Tennessee is administered by the Tennessee Department of Education.
 The state Board of Education has 11 members: one from each Congressional district, a student member, and the executive director of the Tennessee Higher Education Commission (THEC), who serves as ex-officio nonvoting member.
 Public primary and secondary education systems are operated by county, city, or special school districts to provide education at the local level, and operate under the direction of the Tennessee Department of Education.
 The state also has many private schools.

 The state enrolls approximately 1 million K–12 students in 137 districts.
-In 2021, the four-year high school graduation rate was 88.7%, a decrease of 1.2% from the previous year.
-According to the most recent data, Tennessee spends $9,544 per student, the 8th lowest in the nation.
+In 2025, the four-year high school graduation rate was 92.3%, a record high.
+That year, Tennessee spent $12,147 per student, the lowest in the nation.
+Tennessee implemented a statewide school voucher program for the 2025–26 school year, despite strong opposition.
+An expansion of the program is set to take effect the following academic year.